 And concretely?

-Pixel Noir is a web development agency based in Jette, Brussels.
-We design and deliver sites that take bookings, handle quotes, answer clients at 10pm, and keep working while you sleep.
+Pixel Noir is me.
+From Jette, in Brussels, I design and deliver sites that take bookings, handle quotes, answer clients at 10pm, and keep working while you sleep.
 Hosting, maintenance and support included in a predictable monthly plan.

-If these criteria sound right to you, we can talk it through.
+If these criteria sound right to you, let's talk it through.
 To go further on what a site that works for you can really do, also read Hire your website in 2026.